-Each year, Frans leads a Reiki retreat at the beautiful Sequoia Retreat Center in northern California.
-Part of our days are spent in the conference room with floor to ceiling windows looking out over the beautiful redwood trees, but every day we also spend some time doing Reiki exercises outdoors in nature.
+Last year I spent time at a Reiki retreat at the beautiful Sequoia Retreat Center in northern California.
+Part of our days were spent in the conference room with floor to ceiling windows looking out over the beautiful redwood trees, but every day we also spent some time doing Reiki exercises outdoors in nature.

 At last year’s retreat I began to realize that the trees were very conducive to the inner spiritual work we were doing, however it was at this year’s retreat that I realized the trees were not only supporting us with their presence, but also actually teaching us with their energy.

 Last October, in 2011, when I participated in the retreat, I was only a couple of months out of a major surgery, still feeling quite weak, suffering from some pain, and not having fully regained my mobility.
 During one of the meditative exercises, we had to choose a tree to connect with.
 The tree I worked with was very unusual.
 The base of the tree was wide and open, blackened by the scars of some past fire.
 Out of the top of this scarred base grew a whole family of new beautiful strong trees, all green and brown, vibrant and tall.
 I stood at the base of the tree, in its burned out shell, and offered Reiki.